HKG - MEL

 The average price of all round-trip flights from Hong Kong to Melbourne Airport clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Melbourne on a Thursday and more expensive on a Tuesday.
-On your return trip to Hong Kong, you should consider flying back on a Monday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Melbourne on a Monday and more expensive on a Thursday.
+On your return trip to Hong Kong, you should consider flying back on a Monday, and avoid Wednesdays for better deals.

 What is the cheapest month to fly from Hong Kong to Melbourne Airport?